JakubPanekVSKK/english-for-designers/05-storytelling/index.md

 **How to not get f*cked by AI aka My list of 5 useful future skills**

-Disclaimer: This may turn out to be complete bs in the but who knows lol
+Disclaimer: This may turn out to be complete bs in the future but who knows lol

 1) Become freelancer or work in smaller studios
 - You are less likely to get completely replaced by AI